dnolter959/longdrop2/README.md

 - They first fit a MAR model using the `lmer` function from the `lme4` package
-- Then they specify the time variable, the index of the coefficient of interest (in this case it is 4 because they are intersted in the coefficient on the interaction term, a set of k values to test, and M, the number of random samples imputed)
+- Then they specify the time variable, the index of the coefficient of interest (in this case it is 4 because they are interested in the coefficient on the interaction term, a set of k values to test, and M, the number of random samples imputed)
 - The `longdrop` function returns a `hash` object with inferential